jjvanzon/Circular-Language-Spec/spec/execution-flow/loop-related-jumps.md

 - __Exit Loop__
 - __Continue__

-They each will be explained in their own article.
+They each might be explained in their own article.

 ### Diagram